100+ Best Fundraising Ideas for Everyone in 2024

 Difficulty: ++

-7 Fundraising Ideas for Universities/College
+7 Fundraising Ideas for Higher Education

 8. Dorm Decorating Contest

-Many students take pride in their dorms.
-Promote the competition on campus and on social media.
+Promote the contest on campus and on social media.
 Recruit a committee to assess the entries/submissions.
-Alternatively, choose a winner based on the number of votes (e.g. likes, retweets, shares) that they’re able to gather.
-Have students pay a small fee to enter their room in the contest.
+Alternatively, choose a winner based on the number of votes (e.g. likes, retweets, shares) that they’re able to gather via social media or through a peer-to-peer fundraising campaign.
+Have students pay a small fee to enter their room in the contest or have other students vote through their donations – say, $1 equals one vote.

 Think of an incentivizing prize and award it to the best spruced-up space.
 A gift card to Target or another store with a selection of home décor items would work well for this fundraising idea.
-Sell tickets to your event and raise more funds with this unique fundraising idea.

 Fundraising Potential: ++